OmniSharp/OmniSharp.github.io/index.md

 - Optionally change your <a href="https://github.com/OmniSharp/omnisharp-sublime#c-language-specific-settings">C# language settings to launch Intellisense on . and &lt;</a>.
 - Optionally install a <a href="https://sublime.wbond.net/packages/C%23%20Snippets">C# Snippets package</a>.

+*PS: If you are on windows, please ensure to install [Python](http://www.python.org/download/releases/2.7.5/) and have it added to your PATH*

 ### [Atom](https://atom.io/)
 - Install the [Language Csharp](https://atom.io/packages/language-csharp) package.
 - Install the [Autocomplete Plus Async](https://atom.io/packages/autocomplete-plus-async) package.